 - Reinsert the new spark plugs making sure that the spark plug gap is set to 0.03 inch.
 I have yet to find one out of specifications but bet to be careful.
 Use some never seize compound on the threads to make removal easy next time.

-- Hand tighten your spark plugs to make sure you don’t cross thread any of them.
-Then use a socket wrench to tighten and extra 1/4 to 1/2 turn.
+- Hand tighten your spark plugs to make sure you don’t cross-thread any of them.
+Then use a socket wrench to tighten and extra 1/4 to 1/2 turn depending on the manufacturer’s instructions.

 - Clean all the old Down Corning 111 waterproof paste off the ignition coils and apply and a nice new gob of paste just underneath and above the plug connectors terminals.